rahulpargi641/Flappy-Bird/README.md

     - ScrollingObjectController: Controls the scrolling behavior of an object, adjusting its velocity based on the game's scroll speed.
 The object stops scrolling when the game is over.

-    - SoundManager: manages sound effects, providing a singleton instance to play various audio clips.
+    - SoundManager: Manages sound effects, providing a singleton instance to play various audio clips.
 It includes functionality to play specific sounds and ensures that the sound manager persists across scenes.